Showing 1–21 of 23 results

 An out-of-this-world trip to the Indian countryside.

-Visitors to Myanmar find a country that is fascinating, full of old world charm, culture, beautiful scenic destinations, and some of the warmest and most welcoming people found anywhere in the world.
+Visitors to Myanmar will find a fascinating country full of old-world charm and rich culture.
+A beautiful scenic destination, the Burmese are some of the warmest and most welcoming people found anywhere in the world.

 This is a wonderful program focussed on the art and archaeology, designed to take you chronologically through Myanmar’s history.
 From Yangon to Pyay, where the 4th-9th century walled city has received Unesco World Heritage status, on to Bagan’s 10th-13th century pagodas, to Mandalay’s last royal dynasty and the 18th-19th century colonial era returning to Yangon for the colonial heritage and modern art scene.